 The Cape Cod National Seashore is restoring coastal heathland habitat that is home to many unique species.
 Members clear land in order to restore this native habitat to the Cape Cod landscape.

 During the months of November, December and January the FireCorps leaves their placement with the Cape Cod National Seashore to broaden their service horizons.
 Members have the opportunity to serve with organizations throughout Cape Cod, to explore their own interests, and to take initiative in creating their own projects.
-Examples of previous Winter Outreach projects include: inventorying wildland fire engines for the state of Massachusetts, mapping trail heads and trails, creating fire roads in state forests, maintaining watershed land, developing training materials such as fire safety videos, and preparing land for future prescribed fires.
+Previous Winter Outreach projects include: inventorying wildland fire engines for the state of Massachusetts, mapping trails, creating fire roads in state forests, maintaining watershed land, developing training materials such as fire safety videos, and preparing land for future prescribed fires.